on all US orders over $99.

 on all US orders over $99

 Not just empty flavor enhancers, herbs and spices are packed with antioxidants and a myriad of healing benefits.
-Here are my favorite ten Fat Flushing herbs and spices:
+Here are my favorite ten essential fat flushing herbs and spices for weight loss:

 Let’s start with Cumin – Cumin has a distinctively spicy, earthy, meaty flavor, making it a great salt substitute.
 Cumin improves liver function and relieves gas and digestive issues.
 This popular Fat Flush spice is not only a wonderful taste enhancer, cumin is a catalyst for weight loss.
 The latest research out of the Middle East, where cumin is popularly consumed, shows that one teaspoon of this spice boosts weight loss by 50 percent, most likely due to its ability to raise body temperature, thereby heating up metabolism.